|

 Hague Conference on Private Intl Law, Acts and Documents

+of the Fourteenth Session (1982).
 The Article 13(b) defense may not be used as a vehicle

 to litigate (or relitigate) the childs best interests.